wt config

 worktree-path = "~/worktrees/{{ repo }}/{{ branch | sanitize }}"

 ~ expands to the home directory.
-Relative paths are relative to the repository root.
+Relative paths resolve from repo_path.

 LLM commit messages